fgm0020/fgm0020.github.io/_publications/2015-10-01-paper-title-number-3.md

 ---
-Still Absent But Will Be Someday :)
+title: "Still Absent But Will Be Someday :)"
 ---